eclipse/vorto/tutorials/tutorial_create_generator.md

-# Create and deploy a simple SQL code generator using Vorto
+# Create a DDL-script from a Vorto Information Model with the Generator SDK

 ## Prerequisites